We may receive compensation when you click on links to products from our partners.

 - Camp out by the workplace entrance at rush hour or lunchtime to see what people are wearing.

-When it doubt, it’s always better to err on the side of caution and overdress for your interview.
-You can always remove a jacket or tie to make your look appear less formal.
+When in doubt, it’s always better to err on the side of caution and overdress for your

 Tips for Female Candidates